Last Update Made On August 1, 2019

 A lioness hired a data scientist (fox) to help find her prey.
 The fox had access to a rich DataWarehouse, which consisted of data about the jungle, its creatures and events happening in the jungle.

-On its first day, the fox presented lioness with a report summarizing where all she found her prey in the last six months, which helped lioness decide where to go hunting next.
+On its first day, the fox presented lioness with a report summarizing where she found her prey in the last six months, which helped the lioness decide where to go hunting next.
 This is an example of DescriptiveAnalytics.